Callum-Irving/personal-website/content/blog/rust-heroku-postgres.md

 let connector = MakeTlsConnector::new(builder.build());
 ```

-And that's all the SSL stuff we need.
+And that's all the SSL stuff we need to do.

 ## Creating a connection pool